Resource quantification for programming low-depth quantum circuits: Motivation

 \end{theorem}

-We refer to Section \ref{subsec:CircuitComplexityForUnitaryProgramming} for further context.
-This argument says that, in terms of \textit{universal} programming of unitary operations, the gate complexity required to optimally synthesize a generic unitary from its corresponding program state is expected to be exponentially high, even approximately.
+We refer to Section~\ref{subsec:CircuitComplexityForUnitaryProgramming} for further context.
+This argument says that, in terms of \textit{universal} programming of unitary operations, the circuit complexity required to optimally synthesize a generic unitary from its corresponding program state is expected to be exponentially high, even approximately.
 The hardness originates from the fact that a general unitary matrix is characterized by up to $\Theta(d^2)$ free parameters, so is its program state.
-Notably, the same scaling behavior also appears in the context of quantum gate learning and metrology.
-A relative result is stated in \cite[Section 4.5.4]{Nielsen2012}, while in the setting of programming, the executing circuit is oblivious, not unitary-specific.
+Notably, the same scaling behavior appears in the context of quantum gate learning and metrology.
+A related result is stated in \cite[Section 4.5.4]{Nielsen2012}; in the programming setting, however, the execution circuit is oblivious to the target unitary rather than tailored to it.